-Students study GCSE English and/or Maths alongside a Level 2 BTEC course in Public Services, a Level 2 BTEC course in Finance and a competency ICT qualification (ECDL).
+Students study GCSE English and/or Mathematics alongside a Level 2 BTEC courses in Public Services and Employability Skills.
 BTEC courses require students to pass all units some of which are externally examined units.
 Students will follow a bespoke religious education and PSHE programme which, unlike the Level 2 BTEC options, are not examined but all students are still expected to attend.